 - 22.1 The responsibility to maintain, process, share, transfer and store child protection and safeguarding records in accordance with the Data Protection Act 2018 and the GDPR principles is the responsibility of the DSL and any safeguarding deputies.
 Child protection information will be held securely, with access being restricted to the DSL and their deputies, head teacher and in cases of Early Help, the nominated lead professional, if this is not a designated safeguarding lead/officer.
 For further information please see Early Help.
-The following information must be kept securely with restricted access, whether paper or electronic: - Chronology (summary of significant events and the actions and involvement of the school/college) - A clear and comprehensive summary of the concern - Details of how the concern was followed up and resolved - A note of any action taken, decisions reached and the outcome. - All completed child protection cause for concern records - Any child protection information received from the child's previous educational establishment - Records of discussions, telephone calls and meetings with colleagues and other agencies or services - Professional consultations - Letters and emails sent and received relating to child protection matters - Referral forms sent to CSWS, other external agencies or education-based services - Minutes or notes of meetings, e.g., child protection conferences, core group meetings, etc., copied to the file of each child in the family, as appropriate - Formal plans for, or linked to, the child e.g., child protection plans, Early Help (previously known as CAF's), risk assessments etc - A copy of any support plan for the pupil concerned (see Appendix 5) - 22.2 Where a pupil leaves their existing provision, we will ensure that the child protection file is transferred securely and separately from the main pupil file to the receiving school/educational establishment (where this is known) as soon as possible and within 5 school days.
+The following information must be kept securely with restricted access, whether paper or electronic: - Chronology (summary of significant events and the actions and involvement of the school/college) - A clear and comprehensive summary of the concern. - Details of how the concern was followed up and resolved. - A note of any action taken, decisions reached and the outcome. - All completed child protection cause for concern records. - Any child protection information received from the child's previous educational establishment. - Records of discussions, telephone calls and meetings with colleagues and other agencies or services. - Professional consultations. - Letters and emails sent and received relating to child protection matters. - Referral forms sent to CSWS, other external agencies or education-based services. - Record of instances where referrals were or were not made to another agency such as CSWS or Prevent - Minutes or notes of meetings, e.g., child protection conferences, core group meetings, etc., copied to the file of each child in the family, as appropriate. - Formal plans for, or linked to, the child e.g., child protection plans, Early Help (previously known as CAF's), risk assessments etc. - A copy of any support plan for the pupil concerned - 22.2 Where a pupil leaves their existing provision, we will ensure that the child protection file is transferred securely and separately from the main pupil file to the receiving school/educational establishment (where this is known) as soon as possible and within 5 school days.
 This is a legal requirement set out under regulation 9 (3) of 'The Education (Pupil Information - England) Regulations 2005.
 A copy of the chronology must be retained for audit purposes.